Our Guide to Burning Logs Effectively

 Light the Fire

 Now is the time to start the fire.
-No logs should be added to the fire at this stage.
+No logs for burning should be added to the fire at this stage.
 Light the firelighters and wait for the kindling to begin to burn.

 This is the last stage.
 You need to be patient and wait for the flames to be established.
 Once there are flames, add some small logs to the fire and again, wait for them to start burning.
 Once the smaller logs start to burn, add some larger logs to the fire.
 When adding logs, you will need to be looking to place logs in areas that can help the fire spread and fill the grate.